 HA is a substance that occurs naturally that is found in our skin.
 It helps to keep the skin hydrated and plump, but our bodies tend to produce less of it as we age.

 Hyaluronic acid is a gel-like, soft substance, and the results last from six to 12 months.
 At that point, the body absorbs the chemicals, so you may need to have another injection.
-Most of these fillers contain lidocaine to reduce pain before and after your treatment.
+Most of these facial balancing fillers contain lidocaine to reduce pain before and after your facial balancing treatments.

 - Belotero Balance